Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing &

 Thinking About Your Garden Planting

 Gardening is quite an art.
-You need to think about not only whether they are shade or sun lovers and what sort of soil and drainage they need, but also where they should be placed, what time of year they flower, how tall they are and whether they are invasive.
+You need to think about not only whether plants are shade or sun lovers and what sort of soil and drainage they need, but also where they should be placed, what time of year they flower, how tall they are, and whether they are invasive.

 Once all that has been considered, it's also useful and enjoyable to think about leaf shapes and colour contrasts if you don't want your flower borders all looking too same-y.

 5 Silvery-Leafed Plants to Add to Your Garden